HaolinZhong/My-Tech-Stack-Note/SAS essentials.md

 - syntax:
   - define: **%LET** *macro-variable*=*value*;
   - use: **&** *macro-var*
-    - note: The macro variable must be in double quotation marks in order for the character value to be substituted.
-No substitution for single quotation marks.
+    - note: The macro variable must be in double quotation marks in order for the character value to be substituted. **No substitution for single quotation marks (must use double quotation)**.

 - example: